DragonMinded/naomidoom/README.md

 * The inputs are currently not configurable at all and are missing some important mappings (can't change weapon).
 * SFX are not directional nor do they update when you move around.
 * Load/Save game are completely untested.
-* Unsure what happens if you attempt to exit the game, don't do it.
-* Music will stutter if the game tries to "pause" it, instead of actually silencing it.
+* Cannot choose "y" to exit game, not that there is anything to exit to.
 * Sometimes there is garbage on the screen between the loading screen and the game splash screen.
 * Settings don't load/save from EEPROM like they should.
 * There is no test mode binary, so going into Naomi test mode just boots the game.